surlykke/Go-Generics-with-constraints/README.md

 If you define a field constraint you implicitly restrict the underlying type to be some struct with such a field.
-Hence the the only underlying type constraints that would make sense are structs with said field, but with those the original field constraint would be superfluous.
+Hence the the only underlying type constraints that would make sense are structs with said field, but constraining to such underlying types, the original field constraint would be superfluous.

 ### Generic constraints